lbcb-sci/pyhera/README.md

 ScaRa will run Minimap2 to calcualte overlaps as needed for the scaffolding and also for Racon.

 ## Testing
-Scaffolding script was tested on two Salmonella Enterica datasets (NCTC10384 and NCTC12417).
-[Minimap2](https://github.com/lh3/minimap2) was used to generate overalps.
-Initial assembly was done using [Rala](https://github.com/rvaser/rala).
+ScaRa was initially tested on a Salmonella Enterica datasets (NCTC10384), further testing is in progress.
+[Minimap2](https://github.com/lh3/minimap2) was used to generate overlaps.
+Initial assembly was done using [Rala](https://github.com/rvaser/rala) which is a path of [Ra  assembly pipeline](https://github.com/rvaser/ra).
 Initial assembly was first corrected using [Racon](https://github.com/isovic/racon).
 Obtained contigs were then scaffolded using our scaffolding script.
 After each scaffolding iteration, Racon was also run to correct the results.
 Finally scaffolds were compared to the reference using using N50 measure and visually using [gepard tool](http://cube.univie.ac.at/gepard).

-In both cases, scaffolding resulted in the improvement of the assembly, but the final quality is heavily dependant on the initial assembly.
-For the first dataset, the assembly is improved significantly, and very close to the reference, both in the number of contigs and their length.
-For the second dataset, scaffolding only connected two contigs, increasing the assembly quality only slightly.
+We can see that running ScaRa noticably improved the assembly.

 Table with the results: